thomasrichardsopenx/slate/source/index.html.md

 For more details, see eventfeed in the API reference.
 ```
- OpenResponse listing available files for an event feed
+Response listing available files for an event feed
 "@id": "496",
 	"@name": "d8568240-c334-11e2-8b8b-0800200c9a66_ox_click_log_minutely"
 	},